fiveladdercon/gulp-angular-inline-template/README.md

 Note that if you minify your HTML, you need to minimize before wrapping your templates in script tags.
-This is because script tags do not normally contain HTML and this can trip up minifier.
+This is because script tags do not normally contain HTML and this can trip up minifiers.
 Also pass a truthy value to the inline operation to omit new lines in the output:

 ```